ehrpg/qstar/docs/crisis.md

 ### Turn Order

-Every character involved in a crisis has to roll for initiative, by rolling his [Action][] die.
-As with any die roll, the initiative die can *explode* too.
+Every character involved in a crisis has to roll for initiative, by rolling a [d10][] and adding their [Action][] score and any modifiers.
+The character with the highest roll acts first.

 If two or more characters have rolled the same result the PCs can agree upon who acts first.
 If they cannot find an agreement, roll again.
 The characters retain